-"Relationships," said artist Jacob Tonski, "are a balancing act, and a very delicate one."
+"Relationships," says artist Jacob Tonski, "are a balancing act, and a very delicate one."

-He has modified a 170-year old sofa that he found in the back of a coffee shop, broken and unused, for his installation "Balance from Within", exhibited at the 2013 FILE festival in Brazil.
-Inside, he placed a reaction wheel, a rotating device most commonly used in spacecraft for adjusting orientation when it rotates off-centre.
+He has modified a 170-year-old sofa that he found in the back of a coffee shop, broken and unused, for his installation "Balance from Within," exhibited at the 2013 FILE festival in Brazil.
+Inside, he placed a reaction wheel, a rotating device most commonly used in spacecraft for adjusting orientation when it rotates off-center.
 He added a second axis so that the wheel could correct balance in all directions.

 It's a metaphor, Tonski said, for human relationships and the things we build to support them.
 "The full range of human interactions can be found on sofas," he said.
 "Sofas are these ubiquitous, often very humble things built by man to facilitate social interaction.
 Is it surprising that we construct such a solid footing to support the delicate dance of relationships, so prone to losing their rhythm and falling down?"